Redback-Operations/redback-documentation/docs/cybersecurity/SecDevOps Team/secure-code/OWASP-Top-10-review.md

 -	Encrypt all data in transit with secure protocols
 -	Store passwords using strong adaptive and salted hashing function
 -	Always use authenticated encryption instead of just encryption.
--	Keys should be generated cryptographically randomly and stored in memory as byte arrays.
+-	Keys generated cryptographically randomly and stored in memory as byte arrays.
 #### A03:2021 – Injection
 Injections attacks occur when an application has malicious data into it.